 If you'd like to create an incentive program that brings some competition into the mix, again, start small.
-Hand out pedometers and create teams.
+Hand out pedometers and develop teams.
 See which team can get the most steps in a week for a prize.

 Taking things to the next level, consider investing in some wellness classes for your employees.
 Corporate yoga or Pilates classes, meditation courses, and other educational programs are a great way to get people moving and motivated.

 After implementing a baseline program, check back in with your employees and see what they think.
 Create another survey, or hold a company-wide meeting where employees can voice their opinions.
 From there, you can go back to the drawing board and either save or scrap some or all of the steps you've taken thus far, adding additional programs and incentives as their need becomes apparent.

-If your employer offers a wellness program or any type of incentive for partaking in healthier habits, take advantage of it.
+If your employer offers an employee wellness program, or any type of incentive for partaking in healthier habits, take advantage of it.
 If you're unaware of such opportunities, you might need to do a little digging.
 Talk to your human resources representative to see if anything is available.
-Such incentives may be offered directly through your employer or through your workplace’s health insurance provider.
+Such incentives may be offered directly through your employer or your workplace’s health insurance provider.

-Governments guidelines require that all workers receive a minimum number of breaks, a minimum amount of time for lunch, and a minimum number of vacation days.
+Government guidelines require that all workers receive a minimum number of breaks, a minimum amount of time for lunch, and a minimum number of vacation days.
 Still, many employees won't take these breaks and rests.
 It's not uncommon for workers to work through their lunches, postpone breaks, and rack up vacation days that they never use.

-Furthermore, if you are attempting to remain competitive — either with your own coworkers or other departments or companies — remember that rests and breaks help you build up stamina to come back sharper and better able to adequately do your job.
-In this way, taking the rests and breaks available to you actually make you better at your work than someone who plows through and never takes time off.3.
-Bring your lunch from home.
+Furthermore, if you are attempting to remain competitive — either with your coworkers or other departments or companies — remember that rests and breaks help you build up the stamina to come back sharper and better able to adequately do your job.
+In this way, taking the breaks available to you make you better at your work than someone who plows through and never takes time off.

 Not only is bringing your lunch from home a wise decision if you'd like to save money, but it will encourage healthier eating habits all around.
 Eating out every day can cost you anywhere from $40-$70 per week, on average.
 That's up to $280 a month.
 Conversely, taking a bag lunch from home is much cheaper and enables you to cater your meal for a healthier diet.

 We'll discuss workplace wellness corporate jobs more below, but for now, keep in mind that there are numerous jobs available in this industry.
-Many of them are offered within individual corporations and organizations, but you may also choose to work as a traveling corporate wellness consultant.
-The latter enables you to consult with numerous companies on how to design and implement optimal wellness programs for their unique work environments.
+Many of them are offered within individual corporations and organizations, but you may also choose to work as a travelling corporate wellness consultant.
+The latter enables you to consult with numerous companies on how to design and implement optimal health and wellness programs for their unique work environments.

 Mindfulness is the practice of staying in the present moment, not lingering in the past or the future, and not letting your mind ruminate on worries or anxieties.
-Mindfulness is about focusing on the here and now, your breath, your heart beat, the fresh air on your cheek, the sound of a ticking clock, the taste of a warm cup of coffee ...
+Mindfulness is about focusing on the here and now, your breath, your heartbeat, the fresh air on your cheek, the sound of a ticking clock, the taste of a warm cup of coffee.

 There are always ways to be more mindful at work.